Para Bellum (album)

 Para Bellum is the fourteenth studio album by the American thrash metal band Testament, released on October 10, 2025, through Nuclear Blast.
 It is the band's first studio album with drummer Chris Dovas.
+The name of the album is Latin for prepare for war.
+It is part of a Latin adage, Si vis pacem, para bellum (translated as "If you want peace, prepare for war").

 Stylistically, the album is a mixture of thrash metal, death metal and black metal, while one of the album's tracks, "Meant to Be", incorporates elements of orchestral and progressive music.
+It was dubbed metal album of the year by Loudwire.

 Background and production

 As early as mid-2020, the members of Testament began discussing the possibility of making a fourteenth studio album.
 About a month after the release of Titans of Creation, frontman Chuck Billy spoke to former Exodus and Legacy frontman Steve "Zetro" Souza on his "Toxic Vault" video channel about the possibility of the band writing a potential follow-up album during the COVID-19 pandemic, saying, "We're not writing a record yet.
 I won't release what we're doing, but we are gonna write some stuff.
 Just to do something, not a record but maybe something just to have some singles."
 In a July 2020 interview with Australia's Riff Crew, Billy commented on his take on the possibility of writing another Testament album during the pandemic, saying, "Well, if it is truly, as someone says, a two-year period, of course, we're gonna go write another record, and when it all settles, we'll have two records… And if it had to be that long, then, yeah, we would probably consider just writing another record."
 Peterson reiterated Billy's comments the following month that the band could work on new material before beginning to tour in support of Titans of Creation.
 In a March 2021 interview on Alive & Streaming, an internet podcast hosted by Death Angel guitarist Ted Aguilar, Billy confirmed that Peterson had begun writing new material for what could result in the next Testament album.